bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/thymaridas.md

 * Iamblichus tells us that Thymaridas called a prime number rectilinear since it can only be represented one-dimensionally.
 * Thymaridas also gave methods for solving simultaneous linear equations which became known as the 'flower of Thymaridas'.

-Born about 400BC, Paros, Greece.
+Born about 400 BC, Paros, Greece.
 Died about 350 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Thymaridas/)